 Once the user has programmed the Flash with his application code, the device can be secured by programming the security bytes located in the FM configuration field, which occupies a portion of the FM array.
 These non-volatile bytes will keep the part secured through reset and through power-down of the device.
 Only two bytes within this field are used to enable or disable security.
-Refer to the Flash Memory chapter in the 56F8300 Peripheral User Manual for the state of the security bytes and the resulting state of security.
-When Flash security mode is enabled in accordance with the method described in the Flash Memory module specification, the device will disable the core EOnCE debug capabilities.
+Refer to the Flash Memory section in the 56F8300 Peripheral User Manual for the state of the security bytes and the resulting state of security.
+When Flash security mode is enabled in accordance with the method described in the Flash Memory module specification, the device will disable external P-space accesses restricting code execution to internal memory, disable EXTBOOT = 1 mode, and disable the core EOnCE debug capabilities.
 Normal program execution is otherwise unaffected.